 Questionnaires will take about 10 to 15 minutes to complete yourself, or about 20 to 25 minutes over the telephone.
+The questions will address your general health, your ankle injury recovery, and the treatment you have had.
 If you feel uncomfortable at any point, then you do not have to answer the questions.